 Set inputs

 The first step is to set global inputs for your workflow.
-As you may know, data should be already loaded as a project in Ikomia.
-The software lets you load multiple images, videos or entire filesystem folder.
-Then data are structured into a dataset and added to a project.
-For instance, this is what a project looks like when opening a filesystem folder containing images:
+As you may already know, the data should already be loaded as a project in Ikomia.
+The software allows you to load multiple images, videos, or entire filesystem folders.
+The data is then structured into a dataset and added to a project.

 Project view

-Once data are loaded, we create a new workflow and add algorithms into it.
+Once the data is loaded, we create a new workflow and add algorithms to it.
 After that, we add a new global input to set the list of images (or videos) we want to process.
-Within the project structure, different choices are available.
-You just need to follow the wizard for data type selection:
+Different choices are available within the project structure.
+Simply follow the wizard for data type selection:

 • images or videos